 The elements of learning are acquisition, correction, generalization and maintenance.
 Our trainers' focus is primarily on the first three levels.
 We coach owners to implement their personalized maintenance routine to ensure their dog's training and behaviors are harmonious with their family dynamics post graduation.

-Setting rules and boundaries can be difficult when our primary goal is to love our dog; it can even feel counter intuitive.
+Setting rules and boundaries can be difficult.
 Our Trainers help to demonstrate the differences between calm-relaxed vs excitement behaviors and how your dog's stress levels correlate.
-Our number one goal, with every dog, is to promote and reinforce calm, relaxed behavior because that is when your dog feels their best!
+Our number one goal, with every dog, is to promote and reinforce calm, relaxed behavior because that is when your dog feels their best by giving reinforcement, affection and attention at the right times.

 What promotes calm, relaxed behavior?
 Rules, boundaries and exercise.
 We understand and maintain our cultural beliefs and understand and follow the laws.
 But why do we have penance, legal fines, and law enforcement officers?
 Because even though we know the rules, we push boundaries to get what we want.
 Dogs do not differ in that regard.
 Even though we have taught our dog rules, we still need to tell them "no" when they choose to push our boundaries to satisfy what they want.
 Rules are healthy life-skill building blocks for ourselves and our beloved pets.